 More Versions

-This version, in gray, indicates that the high beams have been turned off because a light has been detected in front of the vehicle.
+This version, in gray scale or black and white, indicates that the high beams have been turned off because a light has been detected in front of the vehicle.
 The high beams will reactivate when the light is no longer detected.
+The starker black and white indicates the system is on and working.

-Headlamp Malfunction 2This version is an Automatic Headlamp Dimmer Malfunction indicator symbol.
-It is displayed in yellow/amber.
-The letter A, for Automatic, sits inside the headlamp and an exclamation point is added to the side.
+These versions are Automatic Headlamp Dimmer Malfunction indicator symbols.
+They are displayed in yellow/amber/orange.
+The letter A, for Automatic, sits inside two of the headlamps and an exclamation point is added to the side in one.
+The other has the word AUTO inside and the color alone is used to indicate a problem.
 The headlights themselves will continue to function in high or low beam, but they will need to be cycled manually.

 ——————————————————————-